jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         self.assertTrue(True)

   and all tests are passing
-* I update the notes to say that
+* I add more notes

   .. code-block:: python